 where $\lambda$ denotes the co-efficiency balancing the two scores.
 NAPP \cite{tellez2013succinct} is adopted as the index for non-metric $k$-NN search as used in \cite{boytsov2016off}.
 We implement the LinComb method based on the public code\footnote{https://github.com/nmslib/nmslib/tree/nmslib4qa\_cikm2016} and adopt the same optimization technologies used in \cite{boytsov2016off}, such as using pseudo-documents containing 1,000 terms sampled from the set of 50,000 most frequent terms as the pivots.
 For each document, we pre-compute and store the BM25 score of each term in it for fast online search.
 To choose the $\lambda$, we perform a parameter sweep between 0.00 and 1.00 at intervals of 0.01 using brute force.
 We tune the number of shared $k$-NPs between query and documents to control the effectiveness and efficiency trade-off.
 We use subscript to denote the number of shared $k$-NPs.

-\textbf{ParSearch}: For the parallel search scheme, we adopt the same index as Cosine for neural representations.
+\textbf{ParSearch}: For our proposed parallel search scheme, we adopt the same index as Cosine for neural representations.

-\textbf{SeqSearch}: As for the sequential search scheme, we use the same 20-NN graph as Cosine.
-We use subscript to denote the proportion of seeds used to associate.
-The parameters are tuned without the heuristic technique.
+\textbf{SeqSearch}: As for our proposed sequential search scheme, we use the same 20-NN graph in Cosine.
+We use subscript to denote the expanding proportion $p$.

+The word embeddings used for neural representations are trained on Robust04 and WT2G collections respectively by the Skip-Gram model implemented in Word2Vec \footnote{https://code.google.com/p/word2vec/}.
+Specifically, we set $min$-$count=0$ to keep all the words and use 200-dimension embeddings.

-The experiments are conducted on a machine with 2.7GHz Intel Core i5-5257U CPU and 8GB memory and a single thread is used to test initial retrieval performance for all the methods.
-The Cosine and LinComb methods are implemented in C++11, and compiled with Clang using O3 optimization flag.
+The experiments on Robust04 and WT2G are conducted on a machine with 2.7GHz Intel Core i5-5257U CPU and 8GB memory, and a single thread is used to test initial retrieval performance for all the methods.
+The Cosine and LinComb methods are implemented in C++11 and and compiled with Clang using O3 optimization flag.
 Their cosine similarity is computed with well-known Eigen3 \footnote{http://eigen.tuxfamily.org/index.php?title=Main\_Page} to speed up the vector dot product computation.
 Our proposed SeqSearch is implemented based on Apache Lucene in Java, and we simply compute the vector dot product using naive brute force since we have not found efficient library like Eigen3 for Java.
 This implementation is a little unfair to our SeqSearch.

 The neural indices of Cosine, ParSearchWe and SeqSearch are based on the same 20-NN graph.
 Constructing the graph costs 644s and 334s on Robust04 and WT2G respectively using 4 threads.
-We randomly sample 1,000 documents and check their $k$-NNs to estimate the precision of the $k$-NN graph, and the empirical result is 99.08\% on Robust04 and 99.00\% on WT2G.